By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

 The secret KO -.- criteria of the personnel?

-"There is no second chance for the first impression," they say.
-This is especially true for job interviews, which many people tremble - and that, although there are countless advices on the market.
+"There is no second chance for a first impression," it says.
+This also applies to job interviews that make many people tremble - even though there are countless advisors on the market.

 A new book by two business journalists now promises to reveal the secret KO -.- criteria of the personnel.
 And you can win three copies of the book and discuss with the authors here!